citrine.resources.project module

 You can search for projects matching the desired name or description by either exact match or substring match, as specified by the search_params argument.
 Defaults to no search criteria.

-Leaving search_params as its default value will return mimic the behavior of a full list with no search parameters.
+search_paramsas its default value will return mimic the behavior of a full list with no search parameters.- Parameters:

 Projects in this collection.